kritgrover/conuhacks/README.md

 </br>
 -The password will be analyzed and return the password's strength
 </br>
--Keep entering passwords until you reach your desired strenght
+-Keep entering passwords until you reach your desired strength
 </br>

 ## Design and Prototype